Policy

 bathroom when existing bathroom is handicap accessible).

-claims services staff shall make a selection based on:
+information, claims services staff must make a selection based on:

 i.